Raising a balanced, healthy, resilient child with an upper body limb difference

 I hope that you find this site helpful, informative, and inspirational.

-Building a strong, balanced body
+building a physically strong and balanced body

-Living a full life
+living a full life

-Getting connected
+getting connected

-People, organizations, books, gadgets, resources
+people, organizations, books, gadgets, resources

 Do you have a unique situation that requires personal guidance?
 I'm here to help you find practical solutions for the challenges your little one might be facing so that everyone in your family thrives!